-When, sad to say, Matchless went out of business, both the Chieftain and the DC-30 became highly collectable pieces of gear, with used ones often fetching up to a thousand dollars more than their original price.
-We're happy to do our part to keep the Matchless legacy alive with the Matchless models in your PODXT.
+When, sad to say, Matchless[®] went out of business, both the Chieftain and the DC-30 became highly collectable pieces of gear, with used ones often fetching up to a thousand dollars more than their original price.
+We're happy to do our part to keep the Matchless[®] legacy alive with the Matchless[®] models in your PODXT.

 All product names are trademarks of their respective owners, which are in no way associated or affiliated with Line 6.
 These product names, descriptions and images are provided for the sole purpose of identifying the specific products that were studied during Line 6's sound model development.
+MATCHLESS is a registered trademark of Matchless, LLC.
+FENDER is a registered trademark of Fender Musical Instruments Corporation.
+MARSHALL is a registered trademark of Marshall Amplification PLC.